rikhuijzer/blog/posts/comparing-means-and-sds.md

 +++
 title = "Comparing means and SDs" published = "27 June 2020"
-tags = ["statistics", "rescaling", "variance", "transformation"] description = "Transforming means and SDs from different psychological scales to the same scale."
+tags = ["statistics", "rescaling", "variance", "feature scaling"] description = "Transforming means and SDs from numbers in different ranges to the same range."
 +++

-Many different questionnaires exists measuring the same constructs.
+When comparing different papers it might be that the papers have numbers about the same thing, but that the numbers are on different scales.
-For example, the NEO-PI and the BFI both measure the Big Five personality traits.
+Forr example, many different questionnaires exists measuring the same constructs such as the NEO-PI and the BFI both measure the Big Five personality traits.
 Say, we want to compare reported means and standard deviations (SDs) for these questionnaires, which both use a Likert scale.

-This requires transforming the means and SDs to similar scales.
+In this post, the equations to rescale reported means and standard deviations (SDs) to another scale are derived.
-The formulas for these transformations are derived below.
+Before that, an example is worked trough to get an intuition of the problem.

 \toc